LearnWeb3DAO/Whitelist-Dapp/README.md

 - Now you can see your deployed website by going to your dashboard, selecting your project, and copying the URL from there!

 Share your website in Discord :D

+## Verification

+To verify this level, make sure you have whitelisted some addresses in your contract.
+Input your contract address into the Smart Contract Verification box, and select the test network you deployed on.